sshersh/NYTimes_Sudoku/README.md

 sudoku()
 ```

 A Chrome window should pop up and the program should navigate to the New York Times Sudoku and start filling in squares after a few seconds.
 The solver can also solve the medium and hard sudokus.
-The medium sudoku would be solved like so:
+The hard sudoku would be solved like so:
 ```python
 sudoku('hard')
 ```